Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Application to the Spatial Population data

-We next describe a detailed analysis of the results obtained with the proposed factor model, focusing on the specific time and date at 19:00 on December 24th.
-We use the tree structure $T$ visualized in Figure~\ref{fig: christmas tree} to transform the count data into Euclidean vectors.
-The number of factors selected in the post-processing is $K^* = 4$.
+We next describe a detailed analysis of the results obtained with the proposed factor model, selecting the specific time and date at 19:00 on December 24th, as the implication is clear and highly interpretable.
+Figure~\ref{fig: christmas tree} visualizes the result based on the tree constructed by the MV algorithm.
+The number of factors selected in the post-processing is $K^* = 4$ under the threshold 90\%.